intershop/helm-charts/charts/iom/docs/ExampleProd.rst

 * Shared file system of IOM located on externally provided resources.
 * Usage of an external NGINX Ingress controller.
 * The system should be able to be upgraded without downtime.
-* Time for initialization, migration, and configuration has to be increased due to the specific characteristics of the project.
+* Time for initialization, migration, and configuration has to be adapted due to the specific characteristics of the project.

 Values File
 ===========